barkadosh1/IDD-Fa19-Lab7/README.md

 var NodeWebcam = require( "node-webcam" );
 ```

-The next chunk of code that was added to the pictureServer code was primarily for setting up the web cam and choosing how it will operate, such as the size of the picture, the delay, where to save the shots, output types, etc. The final line of code in this chunk simply starts up the web cam:
+The next chunk of code that was added to the pictureServer code was primarily for setting up the web cam and choosing its parameters, such as the size of the picture, the delay, where to save the shots, output types, etc. The final line of code in this chunk simply starts up the web cam:

 ```js
 var opts = {